 Glass's approach of molecularly breaking down "sacred plants that have been used for thousands of years in traditional societies," isn't necessarily a bad thing, though, said Tindall.
 "It sounds like what he's innovated could be very helpful, and he's actually done what many shamans do, which is combine plants based on instinct, intuition, and empirical study."
 Tindall added that Glass's treatment might be arriving "just in time," as "Westerners' hunger for ayahuasca is stripping the rainforest bare.
 Even the reputable shamans are looking forward and endeavoring to develop other ways to do their healing work with other plants."

-Curious about what is actually happening to users imbibing Glass's drink, I reached out to Dr. Gerald Thomas, a Collaborating Scientist at The Centre for Addictions Research of British Columbia, who has extensively researched ayahuasca and its abilities to treat maladies like addiction.
+Curious about what is actually happening to users imbibing Glass's drink, I reached out to Dr. Gerald Thomas, the director of alcohol policy at the British Columbia Ministry of Health, who has extensively researched ayahuasca and its abilities to treat maladies like addiction.

 "There is no great mystery here," Thomas said after I asked him to weigh in on the ingredient list.
 "Both [lespedeza and acacia] are potent sources of DMT and the pharmaceutical is a safe and well regarded MAO inhibitor.
 Most things we ingest contain trace amounts of DMT, which is among the most powerful psychedelics known.
 Humans digestive systems create an enzyme (MAO) that instantly breaks DMT down so we don't get high from what we eat.
 The drug listed above, like the bark from the Ayahuasca Vine, deactivates MAO so the DMT becomes bioavailable when ingested."